indico/indico/doc/guides/source/UserGuide/RoomBooking.rst

 Booking a Room
 ~~~~~~~~~~~~~~

-Essentially there are two steps: selecting a room and filling in a
-booking form.
-More detailed steps are:
+On the Indico main page, click the *Room Booking* menu option.
+This is how you access the Room Booking Module.
+From there, click the *Book a Room* menu option.

+The booking process consists essentially on three steps:

+* Specifying the search criteria
+* Selecting an available period
+* Confirming the reservation

 |image169|

-* On the Indico main page, click the *Room Booking* menu option.
-This is
-  how you access the Room Booking Module.
-* Click the *Book a Room* menu option.
-* If you know which room you want, simply select it and click
-  *Choose*.
-You will be taken directly to the booking form.
-* If you don't, make use of the room searching.
-Specify
-  dates (click the calendar icon to choose the day with your mouse).
-  You need to select hours and booking type (single day, repeating etc.).
-  Also select other criteria the room must meet, such as capacity and
-  necessary equipment (blackboard, computer projector, etc.).
-Then click
-  the *Search* button.
-* You will be presented with a list of available rooms meeting your
-  criteria.
-* Choose the room you wish to book, then click on the button *Book*.
-You
-  can also view the stats of the room by clocking on the button *Stats*.
-  If you have the correct rights, it is possible for  you to modify the
-  details of the room or to delete it by clicking on *Modify* or *Delete*.
+In the first step you can specify the rooms, date range and time range in which you want to search for bookings.

+* The *room picker* allows you to filter by name, technical requirements, and minimum capacity.
+  By clicking on a room you will mark it as a candidate for the booking.
+* The *date range* selector allows you to specify the frecuency and flexibility of the booking.
+  Frecuency allows to book the room a single time, daily, weekly or monthly.
+  Flexibility extends the search a few days before and after the specified date.
+* The *time range* simply serves the purpose of specifying the hours in which the room will be needed.

+When you are done, click the button *Search* to proceed to the next step.

 |image170|

-* Fill in a booking form.
-If you have searched for rooms, most fields
-  are already filled in for your convenience (this data comes from
-  the searching form).
-After filling in the form, click the *Re-check for
-  conflicts* button.
-* Scroll the page down to have a look at conflicts.
-Scroll more to see
-  the room availability calendar.
-Your booking is represented by a green
-  bar or dark red bar if it overlaps with existing bookings, which
-  are pink.
-This graphical room preview is useful especially
+In the second step, you will be presented with a calendar summarizing the rooms, dates and times you specified previously.
+In this view you can check all available periods (marked in green), other bookings (in yellow) or conflicts (in red).

-  when doing a recurring booking.
-Give it a try: set the when/type
-  attribute to *Repeat once a week*, set the end date to be at least 2
-  months after the start date, and click the *Re-check for conflicts* again.
+This view is very versatile.
+Give it a try: set the frecuency of the search to to *Weekly*, set the end date to be at least 2 months after the start date, and search again.
 See the room calendar in its full glory.

+If you click on an available period with you will be redirected to the next step in which you will confirm the reservation.

+|image171|

+In the third and final step, you will need to complete the booking form.
+Click *Book* to confirm the reservation.

-* If your booking conflicts with others, you have two options:
+If your booking conflicts with others, you have two options:

-  - In general, it is better to resolve conflicts manually: by
+* In general, it is better to resolve conflicts manually: by
   changing dates, hours or maybe trying another room.
-  - The alternative is to automatically book everything except
+* The alternative is to automatically book everything except
   conflicting days.
 This may be useful if you do long-term, recurring
   booking, for example, *whole year, every week*.
 Imagine everything
   looks perfect, except for several weeks when the room is not available.
   In this case check the 'skip conflicting dates' option to book
   everything except problematic dates.

-*  Click the *Book* button.
-*  If your form is corectly filled, the system will ensure your new
-   booking does not conflict with others.
-When no conflicts are found,
-   you will be shown the confirmation page which lists the details of
+If your form is corectly filled, the system will ensure your new booking does not conflict with others.
+When no conflicts are found, you will be shown the confirmation page which lists the details of your booking.
-   your booking.

 * Click *My bookings* from the menu.
 Your new booking now appears on
   the list.

-|image171|

 Note: some rooms require confirmation.
 These rooms are usually coded
 in orange.
 In this case, you cannot directly book them.
 You